 Sports betting is not currently legal in any form in North Dakota.

 There were two attempts to change this in 2019.
 HB 1254 and HB 1295 would have permitted charitable organizations to offer sports betting.
 This would have also allowed sports betting at the state’s six tribal casinos through the Indian Gaming Regulatory Act.
 HB 1254 lost by a vote of 38-7 in the state house.
-HB 1295 never made it out of committee.
+HB 1295 never made it out of the committee.

 In the meantime, charities may hold one sports pool per year.
 Daily fantasy sports companies may also operate in the state.

-Poker in North Dakota
+North Dakota Poker

 Live poker is legal in two forms.
 Charities may hold up to two poker nights per year.
 For cash games, the maximum bet is $1 per round with no more than three raises.
 The house may not charge more than $2 per half hour as a time charge.
 Tournaments are permitted and do not fall under the $1 maximum bet.
 The house may not disburse more than 90 percent of the prize pool.